decaby7e/website/content/adventures/2023-homestead-to-co.md

 As the driving continued, I admired the mild hills that continued on seemingly forever:

 ![Nice hills.
 Still no mountains though :(](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230729_175126507.jpeg)

+> Stay tuned for the rest of this journey!
+It's a lot to write, so I'd like to
+> post what I have so far.